yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/_OpenCV.rst

 Each function in the OpenCV implementation has a unit test associate with the function.
-The following instructions show how to load and run unit tests of TI’s OpenCV implementation.
+The following instructions show how to load and run unit tests of TI's OpenCV implementation.
 The screen shots and device dependent instructions in this document are from AM57X build and run and can be used as a reference for build